weenachuangkud/VMsDispatcher/README.md

 ---

-# Getting started
+# Getting Started

-1. Creating a LocalScript or Script in any Folder/Container, and now copy and paste this Name it "VMrunner" or smth like that
-> (You can write your own; you don't need to  copy and paste)
+## 1. Create a Runner Script

+Create a `LocalScript` or `Script` inside any container (Folder / Model).

+Name it `VMrunner` (or any name you prefer).

+You can write your own implementation — copying is optional.

 ```lua
 -- Requires
 local ClientVM = require(PathTo.VMsDispatcher)